 "Unlike car insurance or even most life insurance policies which are pretty easy to compare, Long-Term Care insurance policies can be quite distinctive.
 Your first decision is finding an expert who understands the differences and works on your behalf to recommend the best coverage for the least cost from a high-quality company."Jesse Slome

-Many also don’t understand features and benefits like shared care options, inflation options and the power of the federal/state partnership plans which provide dollar-for-dollar asset protection.
+Policies often many valuable features and benefits, but their knowledge about these features and benefits can be minimal.
+For example, benefits like spouse/partner shared benefit options, inflation options, and the power of the federal/state partnership plans that provide dollar-for-dollar asset protection are essential to understand.

 The AALTCI suggests three questions when seeking to identify Long-Term Care insurance expertise: